 I can hear you ask “Why would you knowingly go out for a ride with the police?”
 Well, the answer was to complete a Bikesafe course.
 The course addresses common errors made by motorcyclists, which lead to serious incidents with the possibility of life-changing outcomes.
 Motorcycles account for a small amount of road traffic but are one the most vulnerable users.
 On UK roads, there is at least one daily motorcycle fatality.

 The scheme is run and assessed by serving police officers in a relaxed setting.
 The main aim is to encourage riders to change bad habits, learn new skills and progress onto further advanced riding training.

 It is widely known that police riders are amongst the best and safest in the business.
-With immense levels of training, masses of seat time, and in-depth knowledge of the highway code, there is no better to asses peoples riding.
+With immense levels of training, masses of seat time, and in-depth knowledge of the highway code, there is no better to assess people’s riding.

 The BikeSafe morning starts with classroom-based training, looking at the basics of advanced riding.
 Biscuits are provided, we had digestives, ginger nuts and custard creams.

 Not that sort of TUG

-All advanced riding revolves around the police roadcraft manual, which shows best practice for riding and driving.
+All advanced riding revolves around the police roadcraft manual, which shows best practices for riding and driving.
 It mainly revolves around information, with much focus on the acronym TUG (Take, Use and Give information).
-After taking it all in its important to then act accordingly.
+After taking it all in it’s important to then act accordingly.
 Focusing on each part of TUG gives an idea of what the rider should be doing.

 Road positioning is crucial in advanced riding, effective use allows the rider to see further around the corner or hazard.
 Taking in information and acting upon it swiftly is critical.
 Leaving yourself a safety bubble between possible hazards and planning for all eventualities to ensure maximum safety.

 Having already done IAM Roadsmart this process wasn’t new, but it was good to refresh.
 For people new to advanced riding, it was a great starting point with just enough information to help, but not too much to be overwhelming.